-On this day in 1970, rock star Elvis Presley is greeted at the White House by President Richard M. Nixon.
-Presley's visit was not just a social call: He wanted to meet Nixon in order to offer his services in the government's war on drugs.
+On December 21, 1970, rock star Elvis Presley is greeted at the White House by President Richard M. Nixon.
+Presley’s visit was not just a social call: He wanted to meet Nixon in order to offer his services in the government’s war on drugs.

 On December 31, Nixon wrote a thank-you note to Presley for the gift of the pistol and for visiting him at the White House.
 He said nothing about enlisting Presley’s aid in the war on drugs, however.
 The administration’s ambivalence about the idea was illustrated in his aides’ correspondence at the time.
 In an inter-office White House memo dashed off the morning of December 21, the day of Presley’s impromptu White House visit, Nixon’s aide Dwight Chapin suggested that Elvis not be “pushed off on the vice president,” but be introduced directly to Nixon.
 He further noted that if Nixon wanted to meet “bright young people outside the Government, Presley might be the one to start with.”
 Aide H.R.
 Haldeman responded: “you must be kidding.”
 In the end, Nixon never offered Elvis an official position in his administration’s war on drugs.